-A master’s degree in finance is a postgraduate program tailored to individuals who want to springboard their careers in finance at a relatively early stage.
+A Master’s in Finance degree is a postgraduate program tailored to individuals who want to springboard their careers in finance at a relatively early stage.

 Students pursuing a Master of Science in Finance (MSF in North America, or MSc in Finance in the UK/Europe) typically only have a few years of work experience and are looking to gain potentially prestigious and fast-tracked, yet more-or-less entry-level positions after they graduate.